MUNsdh/readthedocs/docs/source/Stock Setup.rst

    the z-measurement.
 3. Once you find the correct thickness, take the piece to the workbench.
 4. Using your caliper, measure the width and length of the stock and mark the distance.
-Make the stock a little larger because the saw doesn’t cut straight.
+Make the stock a little larger because the chop saw doesn’t cut straight.
-5. Head to the saw and cut the piece. **Do not** cut until the coolant begins to flow.
+5. Head to the chop saw and cut the piece. **Do not** cut until the coolant begins to flow.
-6. Once the stock has been cut, head to the sand belt and deburr all the edges.
+6. Once the stock has been cut, head to the belt sander and deburr all the edges.

 **IF** you need to face the edges to straigten the piece: Using vertical